preactjs/preact-www/content/en/guide/v10/web-components.md

 ### Passing slots as props

 The `register()` function has a fourth parameter to pass options.
-Currently only the `shadow` options is supported, which attaches a shadow DOM tree to the specified element.
+Currently only the `shadow` option is supported, which attaches a shadow DOM tree to the specified element.
 When enabled, this allows the use of named `<slot>` elements to forward the Custom Element's children to specific places in the shadow tree.

 ```jsx
 function TextSection({ heading, content }) {